 8.Spicy Italian Salad

-This used to be our favorite thing before we turned keto.
+This used to be our favorite sandwhich before we turned keto.
 But we’re not really looking back since we can get it in a salad now.
 Enjoy a combo of pepperoni and Genoa salami mixed with veggies and lettuce.

 Nutrition info (no dressing): 300 calories; 23g fat; 14g protein; 12g total carbs; 8g net carbs